shwethaks/ansible-storage-protect/README.md

 ## Testing

-The `tests` directory contains configuration for running sanity and integration tests using ansible-test.
+The `tests` directory contains configuration for running sanity and integration tests using ansible-test..

 ## License Information